Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 To clean your filter, you will need the following:

-• A clean bucket: It is used to hold the old water.
+• A clean bucket: Used to hold old tank water for rinsing filter media.

 Rainbow Cichlid Common Possible Diseases

 To prevent diseases from occurring, it is essential to maintain good water conditions.
 This includes regular water changes, vacuuming the gravel, and cleaning the filter.
-It is also necessary to quarantine new fish before adding them to your tank.
+It is also necessary to quarantine new fish before adding them to your tank to prevent the introduction of diseases from external sources.

-Quarantine keeps new fish in a separate tank for some time to ensure they are not sick.
+Quarantine keeps new fish in a separate tank for at least 2-4 weeks to ensure they are not carrying diseases before introducing them to your main aquarium.
+This simple practice prevents the majority of disease outbreaks in established tanks.

 Also, check Cardinal Sulawesi Shrimp 101: Care Guide & Breeding Guide